Roathy/Hello-Microverse/README.md

 ## Key Features
 The Hello-Microverse project comes with the following features:
-.html file that includes a header with the text "Hello Microverse!".
+### -.html file that includes a header with the text "Hello Microverse!".
-.css file that includes one class with styles for the header . test.md file.
+### -.css file that includes one class with styles for the header .
+### -test.md file.

 ## Live Demo